 “There it was, the soundtrack to my life, and, for a few seconds, came harmony, finally.” – Max Payne.
 Welcome to a new article here on PayneReactor.
 Most of our readers should’ve finished Max Payne …

-A whopping 32 votes were cast!
-Almost three times the number of votes from January’s poll.
-25% of the votes were cast on answer A, Max Payne.
-35% of the votes were cast on answer B, Max Payne 2: The Fall of Max Payne.
-40% of the votes were cast in favor of answer C, Max Payne 3.
-It looks like the fans are loving Max Payne 3 more than many of us thought but the game is closely followed by its predecessor.
+A whopping 30 votes were cast!
+Almost the same number as from February’s poll.
+16% of the votes were cast on answer A, Nicole Horne.
+74% of the votes were cast on answer B, Vladimir Lem.
+10% of the votes were cast in favor of answer C, Victor Branco.
+It looks like the fans are loving the smooth Russian operator over the oil slick on an iceberg.

-Also, announcing the new poll that will run this March: “Which Max Payne villain is your favorite?”
+Also, announcing the new poll that will run this April: “Which supporting character is your favorite?”
 Vote now on your answer in the Poll section on the right of this screen!

 Hi there guys!
 Over the course of the last few days I made a few under the hood updates to PayneReactor that should further improve the overall browsing experience.

 One of the most notable changes is the new Archives widget at the bottom of the website.
 With this new widget users are able to scroll easily through the blog its contents by year and month.
 Below the widget, in the footer, are new shortcuts to the PayneReactor Facebook, YouTube and Twitter page.